 Andrey completed postgraduate studies at the Royal Academy of Music studying under Michael Lewin.
 During his studies he worked with guitarist Julian Bream to present an evening solo recital at St Johns Smith Square, and with guitarist John Williams on an evening concert of Australian chamber music with guitar in the Duke’s Hall.
 He was awarded an MA with distinction and Advanced Diploma, graduating with a Regency Award for notable achievement, the Academy’s David Russell Guitar Prize, and Recital Diploma.
 He gained his BMus degree with first class honours at the Australian National University in 2012 under Timothy Kain, in which year he became the only Australian to win first prize in the Adelaide International Guitar Competition, the first classical guitarist to receive the Australian National Fine Music ‘Young Performer of the Year’ Award, and the only classical guitarist to gain a Sydney Eisteddfod Instrumental Scholarship.
 After enrolling at the Academy in September 2013 he won first prize and the special Bach Prize in the 25th Gisborne International Music Competition open to all instrumentalists.

-Andrey’s studies have been generously supported by Australian Music Foundation, ABRSM, Julian Bream Trust, ASRAM, Countess of Munster Musical Trust, and South Australian Government through the Carclew Board.
+Andrey’s studies have been generously supported by the Tait Memorial Trust, Australian Music Foundation, ABRSM, Julian Bream Trust, ASRAM, Countess of Munster Musical Trust, and South Australian Government through the Carclew Board.
 He has been selected by the Tillett Trust, Countess of Munster Musical Trust and International Guitar Foundation for their ongoing ‘Young Artist’ schemes and became a City Music Foundation Artist in 2015.

 A keen chamber musician, Andrey performs regularly with mezzo-soprano Lotte Betts-Dean, flautist Bronte Hudnott, and more recently has begun working with violinist Emily Sun.